 SkyGuard Cutdown

 The cut down unit features a 3D-printed enclosure housing an installed servo, release pin, bottom swivel, and a fully populated circuit board.
-The front and back acrylic panels protect the electronics from the elements, secured with elastic bands for quick and easy assembly or disassembly.
+The front and back acrylic panels protect the electronics from the elements, secured with thumb screws for quick and easy assembly or disassembly.

 Moisture Plug